westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

   start: 0x6d2380000, len 0x080000, wptr 0x000000 reset:0 non-seq:0, zcond: 1(em) [type: 2(SEQ_WRITE_REQUIRED)]
 ```

-To create a *dm-linear* device named "small-sdb" joining the first 5
+To create a *dm-linear* device named "small-sdb" that joins the first 5
-conventional zones of the backend device with the first 10 sequential zones, the
+conventional zones of the backend device with the first 10 sequential zones,
-following command can be used.
+use the following command.

 ```plaintext
 # echo "0 2621440 linear /dev/sdb 0
 2621440 5242880 linear /dev/sdb 274726912" | dmsetup create small-sdb
 ```

-The resulting device zone model is also host managed and has 15 zones as shown
+The resulting device zone model is host-managed and has 15 zones, as shown
 below.

 ```plaintext